Searchable Database of 1.4 Billion Stolen Credentials Found On Dark Web - Slashdot

 If this collection has email addresses, I wouldn't be too surprised to find it added to the collection there.

 My Password is still good though?
-(Score:2)
+(Score:1)

 Actually I use long randomly generated passwords, and KeePass2